Slovene declension: Masculinization and feminization of neuter nouns

 Neuter nouns are either masculinized or feminized across a large part of the Slovene-speaking territory.
 Masculinization occurs in Upper Carniolan, Lower Sava Valley, Central Savinja, Horjul, Škofja Loka, Poljane, Selca, Črni Vrh, Ebriach, North Pohorje-Remšnik, and Mežica dialects, Kranjska Gora subdialect, and in parts of Rosen Valley, Juan Valley, Lower Carniolan, Central Styrian, and South Pohorje dialects.
 It is most commonly present in singular, and less in dual and plural.
 Masculinization varies from nouns binding with masculine forms of adjectives to completely change the declension, such as in Lower Sava Valley dialect.
 In that case nouns following the first neuter declension change to following first masculine, those following second neuter to following second masculine declension those following the third neuter to third masculine and those following fourth neuter to fourth masculine.
 Masculinized nouns following first declension have in genitive dual/plural a null ending, which is also present in some other masculine nouns.
 Mixed and mobile accentual type generally turns into fixed.
 Those following fourth declension have a null ending in nominative singular.
 The t-, s-, and n-stem nouns usually have the long stem in all cases.

-Feminization of neuter nouns occurs in eatern Carinthian, northern Styrian, and many Panonian dialects.
+Feminization of neuter nouns occurs in eastern Carinthian, northern Styrian, and many Panonian dialects.
 Feminization is the most common in plural, but is also very common in singular in dual.
 Similarly to masculinization, nouns following the first neuter declension change to following the first feminine, those following the second neuter to second feminine, those following the third neuter to third feminine and those following fourth neuter to fourth feminine.
 Mobile and mixed accentual type generally turn into fixed.
 The t-, s-, and n-stem nouns usually have the short stems in all cases, which is furthermore shortened, without the last o/e.
 The accent also changes accordingly to one syllable before, if the final o/e was accented.